 David Gary Shaw is an historian of medieval England, of Britain, of people as managers of meaning and identity in their inevitable social context.
 He also studies the theory and philosophy of history.
-He is currently Professor of History and Medieval Studies.
-From July 2015, he has served as chair of the Department of History.
-Previously, he also was Dean of the Social Sciences and the Interdisciplinary Programs, as well as having a previous term a department chair.
+He is Professor of History and Medieval Studies.
+He served as chair of the Department of History for five and half years and three years as Dean of the Social Sciences and the Interdisciplinary Programs.

 His first book, The Creation of a Community.
 The City of Wells in the Middle Ages, was published by Oxford University Press in 1993.
 In 1996, he joined the journal History and Theory as an Associate Editor.
 He has edited themes issues of that journal on The Return of Science.
-Evolution, History, and Theory (1999), with Philip Pomper; Agency after Postmodernism (2001); Religion and History (2006); and Does History Need Animals?
-(2013).
+Evolution, History, and Theory (1999), with Philip Pomper; Agency after Postmodernism (2001); Religion and History (2006); Does History Need Animals?
+(2013), and The Theory of the History of Knowledge (2020), co-edited with Helge Jordheim.
 In 2005 he published Necessary Conjunctions: The Social Self in Medieval England (Palgrave-Macmillan).
-His current research interests include the circulation of people, things, animals, and ideas in later medieval England and he hopes to do future work on the subject of animals in history.
+More recently, he has published on the self, agency, animals, actor network theory for historical work, and the history of comparison.
+His current research interests include the circulation of people, things, animals, and ideas in medieval England and he’s slowly elaborating a theory of history and historiography.